 Days to weeks of work have led up to Estate Sale day.
 All of the planning, appraisal, pricing, showcasing and advertising are what will make this day a rousing success.
 The house will look amazing and everything for sale will be displayed to its best advantage.

 Normally, our estate sale are held on a Friday and Saturday, beginning between 9-10 a.m.* Before the sale begins we make sure all signs are posted, lights are on, off-limits areas are clearly marked and/or locked, and any outdoor items that were secured overnight are brought out.
-Sales are generally cash only, but for larger sales, we can accept credit cards.

 *We sometimes offer our email customer base and dealers a special one hour preview sale on Thursday.
 To join this list, contact us with your name and email and any special areas of interest that you have.

 When the sale begins, the doors will be opened and the dash for treasures ensues.
-The sale can be a bit of a madhouse for several hours but we work hard to keep things moving smoothly.
+The sale can be a bit of a madhouse for several hours but we work hard and keep things moving smoothly.
 We divide the home into manageable areas, with extra attention to the entrance/exit points and the higher value items.
 We are constantly on the move within each area, talking to customers, and rearranging items as things sell.
 After an often hectic, and (hopefully) profitable day of selling, we close up around 2 p.m.
 We return the next morning and do it all again.

 On the second day of the sale, prices will be reduced and the serious bargaining begins.
 By 2 p.m. we have sold many, many items from the estate.
 Occasionally, with client’s permission, we are able to sell the remainder as one lot, and the estate will be fully liquidated.